 Even though it’s the DSP that’s responsible for buying and the SSP for selling, the Ad Exchange is the crucial part of the equation.
 It’s a platform that facilitates the whole transaction.

-Why is RTB Important For Affiliate Advertising?
+Why is RTB Important For Performance Advertising?

-Publishers have full control over the pricing and can adjust it accordingly to the intel that RTB platforms provide them.
+Publishers have full control over the pricing and can adjust it accordingly to the intel that RTB platforms provide them with.
 RTB makes it possible to recognize which audiences are most valuable for them so that they can build stronger relationships with those who are the primary advertising target.
 This can help improve publishers’ individual sales strategies and globally increase the value of their ad space.